Yusha-Marie Sorzano

 Originally hailing from the Republic of Trinidad and Tobago, Yusha-Marie Sorzano is a relentless, dynamic performing artist, choreographer, educator and leader in the dance world.

 As an educator, Ms. Sorzano has had the pleasure of working with esteemed educational institutions and festivals around the world, from her native Trinidad to the United States and beyond.
 She is deeply passionate about the powerful role that educators play in the lives of young artists.
+She currently serves as Associate Director for Program Development with Francisco Gella Dance Works.

 Ms. Sorzano's talent and drive have been on display since she was 8.
-She received her primary instruction from the Miami-Dade public school system, including New World School of the Arts, before being accepted with a full scholarship to both Thomas Armour Youth Ballet and the Dance Theater of Harlem.
+She received her primary instruction from the Miami-Dade public school system, including New World School of the Arts, before being accepted with a full scholarship to both Armour Dance Theatre and the Dance Theater of Harlem.
 In her senior year at New World, she received an award for outstanding choreography and was a National YoungArts Foundation award winner in dance.
 She went on to attend the Ailey/Fordham BFA Program and by her junior year she was invited to join Ailey II.

 And do ask her about that silent Y.